The Teachings of Ruth Rieder / Ruth Harvey

-This page has been added to address the teachings found within the ministry of Ruth Rieder, a member and licensed minister of the United Pentecostal Church (UPC).
-This section is not addressing the character of Ruth Rieder, now Ruth Harvey, but is here to examine the errors of her non-biblical teachings that have unfortunately been accepted by many Apostolics.
-(Some mistakenly spell her name as Ruth Reider.)
+This page has been added to address the teachings found within the ministry of Ruth Esther Hope Rieder, a member and licensed minister of the United Pentecostal Church (UPC).
+This section is not addressing the character of Ruth Rieder, now Ruth Harvey, but is here to examine the errors of her non-biblical teachings that have unfortunately been accepted by many Apostolics and some others.
+(Some mistakenly spelled her name as Ruth Reider.)

-Ruth has spoken at many UPC churches and special functions on the issue of what some term holiness standards.
-It appears she began writing in 1998 after being encouraged to do so by others who heard her speak.
-Her first book was published through money she gained through an inheritance.
-She is related to the late Nathaniel Urshan, a long time General Superintendent of the United Pentecostal Church.
+Through the years, Ruth has spoken at many UPC churches and special functions on the issue of what some term holiness standards, though it appears her speaking engagements are less as compared to the earlier 2000's.
+She began writing in 1998, after being encouraged to do so by others who heard her speak.
+The first book, Power Before The Throne, was published with money she gained through an inheritance.
+(All of her books have been self-published.)
+She is the niece of the late Nathaniel Urshan, a long time General Superintendent of the United Pentecostal Church.

 Ruth has authored several books which cover holiness standards teachings: Power Before the Throne, Reflecting the Glory, Desired by the King and more.
-She has written several children's books that teach standards and has teacher and student test packs and a study guide for some of her writings, as well as a video and audio tape of her teaching on standards.
-There are audio tapes on prayer and fasting as well as a book on Abraham called "Covenant by Sacrifice."
+She has written a series of children's books that teach standards and has teacher/student test packs and a study guide for some of her writings, as well as a DVD of her teaching.
+There have been audio tapes on prayer and fasting as well as a book on Abraham called "Covenant by Sacrifice."
 Much of her material has been translated to Spanish.

-Power Before The Throne Book Review- A review by Todd K. Weber, a UPC pastor.
-"I am very disturbed by the authorís views noted above, and by the broad uncritical acceptance of them by many sincere spirit-filled believers, including many pastors and teachers who ought to know better and should speak out against such error.
+Power Before The Throne- A review by Todd K. Weber, a UPC pastor.
+"I am very disturbed by the author’s views noted above, and by the broad uncritical acceptance of them by many sincere spirit-filled believers, including many pastors and teachers who ought to know better and should speak out against such error.
 Such doctrines turn our attention away from the efficacy and sufficiency of the blood and the name of the Lord Jesus Christ, and salvation by grace through faith, and instead move us toward superstition and cultic fanaticism."

-Before The Throne Book Review- A review by a former UPC minister.
+Before The Throne- A review by a former UPC minister.
 "The next story

 she tells brought me to tears by its sheer meanness.
 She told of the wife